quasarframework/quasar-framework.org/source/components/layout.md

 >It is important that you specify all sections of a layout, even if you don't use them.
 For example, even if you don't use footer or right side drawer, specify them within your layout's `view` prop.

 ### The "reveal" prop
 You'll notice in playing with the view configuration, if you set the header to "hhh" (all small letters), the header will be set to a static position at the top of the page.
 This in turn means, the header will move off the screen as the user scrolls down the page.
-If the user then needs to use the navigation in the header, she must scroll completely up the page to get to it and this is bad UX.
+If the user then needs to use the navigation in the header, he/she must scroll completely up to top of the page to get to it and this is bad UX.

 One way to help the user, is to add a [back-to-top button](components/back-to-top.html) on the page.